mikestantonmusic/SpeechBridge/replit.md

-# Text-to-Speech Translation App
+# Chinese Vocabulary Learning App

 ## Overview

-This is a full-stack web application that provides English-to-Chinese translation with enhanced audio generation capabilities.
-Users can input English text, get Chinese translations via multiple free translation services, and generate high-quality audio playback with customizable settings like pause duration, voice speed, and Chinese voice selection.
-The app works completely free without requiring any API keys.
+This is a full-stack web application that provides structured Chinese vocabulary learning with high-quality audio pronunciation.
+The app features 5 vocabulary groups with 10 words each (50 total words), allowing users to practice pronunciation with configurable playback order and settings.
+Users can mark groups as "learned" or "not learned" and listen to sequential playback of each word with English and Chinese pronunciation using high-quality Microsoft Xiaoxiao voice.

 ## User Preferences